-Each year, CBO provides the Congress with several hundred formal cost estimates that analyze the likely effects of proposed legislation on the federal budget.
+Each year, CBO provides the Congress with several hundred cost estimates that analyze the likely effects of proposed legislation on the federal budget.
 The estimates are posted on CBO’s website in chronological order, and they are searchable by bill number, title, committee, and program area; each generally includes a description of the legislation, a statement about its estimated budgetary impact, and an explanation of the basis for that estimate.

 Why does CBO prepare cost estimates?